Losing jobs to an AI is not the real problem…

 However, we still faced significant and constant resistance.
 Until the day when it dawned upon us, and we figured out the potential reason behind it.

-We understood that the resistance was essentially due to “having nothing valuable to do if there is extra time at hand”.
-It became crystal clear that just creating a void of 1.5 hrs on a daily basis was not going to work.
-It was also our responsibility to fill the void that we were set to create with something useful.
-With something that the sales team members would prefer to do if they had extra time at hand.
+We understood that the resistance was primarily due to “having nothing valuable to do if there is extra time at hand”.
+It became crystal clear that just creating a void of 1.5 hrs daily was not going to work.
+It was also our responsibility to fill the void that we were set to create with something useful with something that the sales team members would prefer to do if they had extra time at hand.

 Why does this happen?